Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

 \subsection{Assessing the failure of the Valence-Arousal-Dominance (VAD) framework}

-In the present and folowing two sections, we show how the NRC VAD lexicon affords two possible alternate frameworks: Goodness-Energy-Structure (GES) and Power-Danger-Structure (PDS).
-The steps of our analysis are represented by the rows of Fig.~\ref{fig:meaning.ousiometer9300_lexicon001}, which we explain as follows.
+In the present and following two sections, we show how the NRC VAD lexicon affords two possible alternate and mutually consistent frameworks: Goodness-Aggression-Structure (GAS) and Power-Danger-Structure (PDS).
+The steps of our analysis are represented by the rows of Fig.~\ref{fig:meaning.ousiometer9310_lexicon001}, which we explain as follows.

 We first note that for the NRC VAD lexicon, the overall contributions to variance explained by the three VAD dimensions of meaning are approximately 44.4\%, 28.0\%, and 27.6\%.
 Valence is clearly the leading dimension with arousal and dominance balanced.